Falki14/php-base-image/README.md

 # php-base-image for laravel

-PHP base image for Laravel with PHP version 8.2 debian based.
+PHP base image for Laravel with PHP version 8.2 and 8.3 debian based.
 The image contains important packages for laravel.

 Dockerhub: